gregchapman-dev/musicdiff/README.md

 # musicdiff
-A Python3 package (and command-line tool) for computing and visualizing the differences between two music scores.
+A Python3 package (and command-line tool) for computing and visualizing the notation differences between two music scores.

+musicdiff is focused on visible notation differences, not only on audible musical differences.
+For example, two tied eighth notes are considered different from a single quarter note.
+And two beamed 16th notes are considered different from two unbeamed 16th notes.
+This makes musicdiff particularly useful for assessing the results of Optical Music Recognition software.

 musicdiff is derived from: [music-score-diff](https://github.com/fosfrancesco/music-score-diff.git)
     by [Francesco Foscarin](https://github.com/fosfrancesco).

 ## Setup
-Depends on music21 (best with v7) and numpy.
+Depends on music21 (version 7) and numpy.
 You also will need to configure music21 to display a musical score (e.g. with MuseScore).

 ## Usage
 On the command line: